 The US economy added only 194K jobs in September, the lowest so far this year and far below market forecasts of nearly 500K.
 Despite the notibale gains in job creation since the pandemic hit, employment is still down by 5.0 million from its pre-pandemic levels.

 Meanwhile, unemployment rate fell to 4.8% better than expectations at 5.1%.
 Average hourly earnings rose 0.4% monthly and 4.6% annually.

 OPEC Boost Oil Output

 OPEC+ decided to stick to a gradual supply hike by 400K bpd in November, according to the deal reached in July.
 The oil production organization said that the decision was based on current oil markets fundamentals and the consensus on its outlook.
 WTI rose to a seven-year high of $79.78 a barrel earlier in the week, while Brent oil climbed over $82 per barrel for the first time since 2018.
 Both are trading with weekly gains of more than 5%.
 Oil prices have more than doubled since last year.

 Trade Market Events with AximTrade

 Experience the best trading conditions with a leading best broker.
-Enjoy flexible leverage up to 1:3000, one of the top competitive leverage conditions, tight spreads and diversity of account types, that suits different trading strategies, experience levels, and investment capitals.
+Enjoy flexible leverage levels up to infinite leverage, tight spreads and diversity of account types, that suits different trading strategies, experience levels, and investment capitals.
 Choices include Standard, Cent, or ECN trading account.
 Check full AximTrade Review.